Logiqx/gpx-ideas/docs/gpx/proposal/garmin.md

 ### Garmin BaseCamp

-These findings are based on modification to a fairly simple  GPX file, tweaking the `<gpx>` attributes and the contents of a single`<trkpt>` element.
+These findings are based on modifications to a fairly simple  GPX file, tweaking the `<gpx>` attributes and the contents of a single`<trkpt>` element.

 To summarise: